Guntakal–Bangalore section

 The Guntakal–Bangalore section railway line connects the town of Guntakal in Andhra Pradesh with Bangalore of Karnataka state capital.
 Further, this section connects Bangalore with several north Indian towns and cities.

 Major stations

 This section serves the towns of Gooty, Anantapur, Dharmavaram, Puttaparthi and Hindupur in Andhra Pradesh State and this line enters into Karnataka state at Vidurashwatha.
+The double line between Guntakal and Kalluru passing through Anantapur is a parallel line.
+It connects Guntakal, Dharmavaram and Bangalore without touching Gooty.

+In April 2022, the 511 km of electrification of lines was completed.